 My name is Dr. Tim Fouts.
 I am a 1983 Turpin High School alum and 1989 graduate of the Ohio State University College of Veterinary Medicine.

 A native of Anderson Township, Ohio, I chose to go west after veterinary school to do an internship in small animal medicine and surgery at the West Los Angeles Veterinary Medical Group.
 It was there I cared for pets owned by such celebrities as Joan Rivers, Sheena Easton, Greg Louganis, Ice-T, Joanna Cassidy, Robert Culp, Eva Gabor, Shelly Hack, Aaron Spelling (and his daughter, Tori) to name a few.
 From there I went to a busy referral practice in Monrovia, California, located in suburban L.A.
 County, where I gained extensive experience in soft tissue and orthopedic surgery, working for six years under the late Dr. Raymond Weitkamp, an accomplished veterinary surgeon.
 After meeting and marrying my wife Lynn, a California native, I was able to convince her that Ohio offered a friendlier, smog-free way of life.
 We relocated to Clermont County, Ohio and opened Hillside Small Animal Hospital in 1996.
-We now live in Loveland with our two sons, our dog “Morgan”, and a cat named “Boo”.
+We now live in Loveland with our two sons, a cat named “Boo”, our dog “Morgan”, and our newest addition from the Adore-A-Bull Rescue "Patch".

 Aside from work as a veterinarian and practice-owner, I draw the most satisfaction in life from being a father.
 I am also an avid golfer as is my wife.
 Now that our boys are old enough to swing a club, on any given sunny afternoon, you might find the whole Fouts family out on the links!